suCS23/calculator/README.md

 >4.
 Division
 ***
 Decimal numbers are allowed with this calculator
-It also allows erasing numbers, or even deleting evrything to start from scratch.
+It also allows erasing numbers, or even deleting evrything to start from scratch

+You can check out the website from here
+<button type="button" href="https://sucs23.github.io/calculator/"> My calculator </button>